Governor Walker's Entitlement Reform Plan

 into law on June 30, 2013 as part of 2013-2015 biennial budget.

-Implementation of the Governorís Medicaid reforms will mirror the
+Implementation of the Governorís Medicaid reforms mirrored the federal

 The Governorís Entitlement Reform Plan in summary: